tigersay1/NCAA-2019-Kaggle/README.md

 # NCAA-2019-Kaggle
-Submissions for both Kaggle 2019 NCAA Basketball ML competitions, which earned bronze medals
+Submissions for both Kaggle 2019 NCAA Basketball ML competitions, which earned bronze medals.
+All used files are also presented.